 F&S Classics: Any Elk Is a Good Elk

-I was down, wallowing in the frustration that comes when your hopes run out of time and U you must settle for second best.
+I WAS DOWN, wallowing in the frustration that comes when your hopes run out of time and you must settle for second best.
 I even wondered why I’d tied those little elk antlers on the front bumper for all to see, except that it’s the custom in our part of the country.
 I sure wasn’t bragging about them.

 And I was hungry. tired, and cold a good part of my problem so I stopped at the first town for dinner.
 As I got out of my rig I glanced at those antlers on the bumper.
 They certainly weren’t the royal bull I’d planned on, but…

 “Congratulations,” a voice interrupted my thoughts.
 “Looks like you got a good one there.”

 I’m sure the old-timer meant well, and wasn’t prepared for my reply, but I couldn’t see anything great about a yearling bull, and replied with a brusque, “Hmmph, it’s just a spike.”

 I went on in to eat, slid onto a counter stool, and stared blankly at the menu.
 My mind was wandering back over the past few months and all my great expectations.

 I wanted a trophy bull elk pretty badly, so I had chosen my area and guide with care.
 The Snake River unit is one of the better places in Oregon, and Calvin Henry is one of the best guides.
 He knows his game and his country, works hard for his hunters, had a good camp and equipment, and has a high hunter success ratio each year.
 I smiled, remembering how after I’d booked my hunt I felt that big bull was nearly in my sights.